Azure-Samples/azure-search-openai-javascript/README.md

 ### Deploying with existing resources

+If you already have existing Azure resources, you can re-use those by setting `azd` environment values.

+#### Existing resource group

+1. Run `azd env set AZURE_RESOURCE_GROUP {Name of existing resource group}`
+1. Run `azd env set AZURE_LOCATION {Location of existing resource group}`

+#### Existing OpenAI resource

 1. Run `azd env set AZURE_OPENAI_SERVICE {Name of existing OpenAI service}`
 1. Run `azd env set AZURE_OPENAI_RESOURCE_GROUP {Name of existing resource group that OpenAI service is provisioned to}`
 1. Run `azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT {Name of existing ChatGPT deployment}`.
 Only needed if your ChatGPT deployment is not the default 'chat'.
-1. Run `azd env set AZURE_OPENAI_EMBEDDING_DEPLOYMENT {Name of existing GPT embedding deployment}`.
+1. Run `azd env set AZURE_OPENAI_EMB_DEPLOYMENT {Name of existing GPT embedding deployment}`.
 Only needed if your embeddings deployment is not the default 'embedding'.
-1. Run `azd up` - This will provision the rest of the Azure resources and deploy this sample to those resources, including building the search index based on the files found in the `./data` folder.

 #### Existing Azure Cognitive Search resource